 -g, --generate-config Optionally generate a default configuration file at the specified path.
-If a configuration file was provided, we update the default configuration with the contents order that labels are seen in this input file.
+If a configare transformed into integers for libSVM.
+Integers start at 1 and are applied in the order that labels are seen in this input file.

 IO Options